codacy/codacy-rubocop/docs/description/Layout_DotPosition.md

-This cop checks the . position in multi-line method calls.
+Checks the . position in multi-line method calls.

 # Examples